Sterwen-Technology/navigation_server/doc/Navigation message server.md

 ### Services

 The services are attached to the gRPC server that is declared and running in the process.
 If no gRPC server is declared, then all services definition and creation will fail

-#### Console service

-This is a gRPC service used for external monitoring and control of the navigation server process.
-The protobuf interface is in the src/proto/console.proto file.
+All services have a dedicated gRPC interface described in **Protobuf** language.
+All interfaces description files are located in the src/proto directory.
+All services must be associated with a gRPC server (one per process)

 | Name             | Type   | Default | Signification                                                                  |
 |------------------|--------|---------|--------------------------------------------------------------------------------|
 | server           | string | None    | gRPC server associated.
 This is a mandatory parameter                          |

+#### Console service

+This is a gRPC service used for external monitoring and control of the navigation server process.
+The protobuf interface is in the **console.proto** file.

 #### AgentService